32- Easy illustration for collapse load for indeterminate beam.

 The external work PpΔ= internal work=Mpθ+Mp(2θ).
 PpΔ=3Mpθ.While θ=2Δ/L, Pp==6*Mp/l, which is the same result obtained from the static method.

-To determine the reactions, due to acting load P. Two reactions of P/2 at the two supports will exist but due to Mp another reaction will be created, an upward reaction at A, Ra=M*P/L to resist the end moment at A.
+To determine the reactions due to the acting load P. Two reactions of P/2 at the two supports will exist, but due to Mp, another reaction will be created, an upward reaction at A, Ra=M*P/L to resist the end moment at A.

-Collapse load for statically indeterminate beam by kinetic method.
+Collapse load for statically indeterminate beam by Kinematic Method Using Virtual Work

 Rb=M*P/L acting downwards to resist the anti-clockwise moment Mp.
 Taking the Moment at joint B, Mp acting in anti-clockwise, Ra= P/2 +M*P/L.